blake59/node-challenge/README-notes.md

 4. Logging/error reporting - another thing that I would like to improve is the logging I believe is very useful to have logging for each request knowing when it started and finished and also how much time it took.
 Another thing I find important is to have the errors be reported to tools like Sentry, this way we can get alerts and it's easier to identify problems.
 Sentry also provides a service to give metrics about requests which I believe are also very important.
+5. Database indexes - based on the filters that the endpoint will allow the expenses table should have it's indexes reviewed.